nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2022-12-09
++ Moved my goals to "Goals", so I needed to switch database.
+Added the config to the config file as well.

 ## 2022-08-24.1
 + Added error handling when telegram returns a network error, also logs the telegram message